usmanity/redirector/README.md

 - Append any link to this path: `https://r.mhmd.us/?redirect=YOUR LINK HERE`.
 - After 5 seconds, the tab will automatically close.
 (This might not work if you're pasting the link yourself but when it's clicked from somewhere else, it will)

+---

+Not working?
+File an issue as a question and I'll be happy to take a look.
+I did have some DNS issues in a few rare cases.